BlueBrain/hpc-pre-commits/README.md

 # HPC Team Pre-Commit Hooks

-Hooks for pre-commit used by the HPC Team of the Blue Brain Project.
+Collection of git hooks for the [pre-commit](https://pre-commit.com/) utility used by the HPC Team developers.

 ## Funding & Acknowledgment